mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 directory, adding "-moddatapath DataHWCE -overrideBigFile -luatrace -traceHODs" to your desktop shortcut's "Target" field.
 I recommend also installing the 2.3 Players Patch mod beforehand.
-Installation of the 2.3 Players Patch mod depends on the version of the game and the version of the mod.
+Installation of the 2.3 Players Patch mod depends on the version of the mod.
+(E.g. BIG file version or loose folders.)

 DOCUMENTATION
 An extended online version of this documentation can be found on GitHub at the